Etablissements A. Bourdereau CINEX

 Le CINEX

 In 1922, Bourdereau introduced the first CINEX 35mm camera and moved his company to 262 Rue de Belleville in Paris.
 It was presented to the Société française de Photographie on December 13, 1922.
-The original CINEX was a robust yet simple design.
+The original CINEX was a beautifully engineered yet simple design.
 It featured two 20-meter internal magazines, a front-mounted film punch, simple flip-up optical sports finders, hand-crank operation, and a unique side-mounted chronograph-like footage counter.
 It was extremely compact, with external dimensions of 7 cm × 13 cm × 15 cm, and weighed only 2 kilograms.
 This first-generation CINEX had an all-black body.
 These early examples ended around serial No. 150.

 Le Tout-Paris, Rue de Belleville in the 1920’s